 Navigating Certificate Conformity (COC) and Certificate of Inspection (COI)

-What are Certificate Conformity (COC) and Certificate of Inspection (COI)?
+What are Certificate of Conformity (COC) and Certificate of Inspection (COI)?

 Definition and Purpose of COC